- Tweet Your New Skill

 In general, Move/Resize Partition contains 3 operations – shrink partition, extend partition, and move partition.
 Let’s see these operations in detail.

-Firstly, select the partition we want to operate and activate “Move/Resize Partition” from the left function list or from toolbar to get the following interface:
+Step 2.
+Select the partition we want to operate and activate “Move/Resize Partition” from the left function list or from toolbar to get the following interface.
+In my case, it's partition H: in Dsik 3.

-From this interface we can see partition E and the unallocated space interchanged their position.
-At this time, please click “Apply” button on the top left corner to apply the change to computer.
+Step 4.
+From this interface we can preview that partition H: has changed its position in Disk 3.
+At this time, please click “Apply” button on the top left corner to apply the change.

 Tweet Your New Skill